 ● Excessive tenderness or temporary loss of sensitivity in the area

-The average vaginoplasty surgery success rate, based on vaginoplasty reviews is around 98%.
+The average vaginoplasty surgery success rate, based on vaginoplasty researches and reviews is around 98%.

-Women enjoy an increased libido, an improved sex life and an increase in self confidence after vaginoplasty surgery.
+As can be seen from the high success rates, vaginoplasty results are very satisfactory.
+Women enjoy increased libido, improved sex life and an increase in self-confidence after vaginoplasty surgery.

 Patients can follow regular pelvic floor exercises to improve muscle tone and strengthen the pelvic floor, but the benefits of these exercises are limited and should be started in early ages in order to increase its effectiveness.